kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ### Graphical Representation

-There is also a graphical representation of the scenarios in this case a pie chart showing the proportion of best-case regions to worst-case and the status quo.
+🧑‍🏫 The graphical representation of the scenarios in this case a pie chart showing the proportion of best-case regions to worst-case and the status quo.
 You can hover your mouse over the chart and interact with it.
 For example, it will show that the best case is the reality for 54 out of the 73 districts in a pop-up label.

+👨‍🏫 Hover your mouse over the pie chart and observe the labels and number of districts in different scenarios.

 ![Graphical Representation](../assets/screenshots/graphical-representation.png)

-Further click on the name Adan Yabaal and in the Indicators select IDP departure.
+🧑‍🏫 Further click on the name Adan Yabaal and in the Indicators select IDP departure.
 This will open the details panel where you can see a line graph showing the change over time for the Adan Yabaal district as well as other pertinent information.

+👨‍🏫 Click on Adan Yabaal (the text) in the **Information Panel** under the pie chart, click on **IDP Departures** (the text) and observe and hover your mouse over the line chart.

 ![Indicators Info Panel](../assets/screenshots/indicators-in-info-panel.png)